dmlc/xgboost/doc/tutorials/dask.rst

 #############################

 `Dask <https://dask.org>`_ is a parallel computing library built on Python.
 Dask allows easy management of distributed workers and excels at handling large distributed data science workflows.
 The implementation in XGBoost originates from `dask-xgboost
 <https://github.com/dask/dask-xgboost>`_ with some extended functionalities and a
 different interface.
-Right now it is still under construction and may change (with proper warnings) in the future.
 The tutorial here focuses on basic usage of dask with CPU tree algorithms.
 For an overview of GPU based training and internal workings, see `A New, Official Dask API for XGBoost
 <https://medium.com/rapids-ai/a-new-official-dask-api-for-xgboost-e8b10f3d1eb7>`_.